 Benchmark tool

-The NatHERS Administrator uses the benchmark tool to measure the accuracy of software tools seeking NatHERS accreditation.
+The benchmark tool (AccuRate Home) is used by the NatHERS Administrator to measure the accuracy of software tools seeking NatHERS accreditation.
 This ensures outputs are consistent across all accredited tools.

-The benchmark tool provides an assessment and rating of a home’s appliances and has been designed to align with the NCC 2022 energy efficiency performance requirements.
+The benchmark tool is developed and managed by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and provides an assessment and rating of a home’s appliances in alignment with the NCC 2022 energy efficiency performance requirements.

 A commercial version of the NCC 2022 compliant AccuRate is available from Energy Inspection.